jaggederest/mutation/docs/limitations.md

 Subject
 -------

-Mutant cannot emit mutations for some subjects.
+Mutation cannot emit mutations for some subjects.

 * methods defined within a closure.
 For example, methods defined using `module_eval`, `class_eval`, `define_method`, or `define_singleton_method`: